flownative/neos-customdocumenturirouting/README.md

 The `uriPath` property can be added to your document nodes by using the provided `Flownative.Neos.CustomDocumentUriRouting:UriPathMixin`.

-The used property can be changed in the settings, if you like to use a different name:
+The used mixin node type name and property name can be changed in the settings, if you like to use a different name:

     Flownative:
       Neos:
         CustomDocumentUriRouting:
+          mixinNodeTypeName: 'Acme.Product:UriPathMixin'
           uriPathPropertyName: 'myCustomUriPathProperty'

+Make sure that, if you configure a custom mixin node type name, that node type actually provides a property with the name you defined in `uriPathPropertyName`.

 ### Excluding paths from matching